Uncategorized

 The Sons of the Sea Beggars & the Daughters of Eden

-Throughout the 17th century, most new arrivals to the Eastern Caribbean emanated from the old world’s long-suffering peasant and laboring classes.
-Among them were prisoners of war, condemned criminals, convicted vagrants, penniless orphans, and the destitute poor, all unwillingly transported as a cheap expendable labor force destined to carry out the backbreaking task of carving out the rudiments of colonial infrastructure – the building of forts, wharfs, warehouses, roads, etc. – and the converting of raw land for plantations and settlements.
+Throughout the 1600s, most new arrivals to the Caribbean emanated from the old world’s long-oppressed peasant and laboring classes.
+Among them were prisoners of war, condemned criminals, penniless vagrants, unwanted orphans, and the destitute poor.
+A majority of these individuals were transported against their will as an expendable labor force, destined to carry out the backbreaking tasks of carving out the rudiments of colonial infrastructure (the building of forts, wharfs, warehouses, roads, etc.), and the converting of raw land for plantations and settlements.

 The Sons of the Sea Beggars & the Daughters of Eden Read More »